KelvinoKing/alx-low_level_programming/0x08-recursion/README.md

 4-pow_recursion.c -> Returns the value of x raised to the power of y

 5-sqrt_recursion.c -> Returns the natural square root of a number

+6-is_prime_number.c -> Returns 1 if int passed is prime num else 0